rightjs/rightjs-docs/docs/en/comparison.md

 * \+ More readable and cleaner syntax
 * \+ Much better performance
 * \+ Much smaller size (15k against 24)
-* \+ Has cookies, forms and full-features UJS support out of box
+* \+ Has cookies, forms and full-featured UJS support out of box
 * \+ Much more compact and modular UI library